tessaSlice/tessaSlice.github.io/density-debris/src/content/projects/course-visualizer.md

 # How I did it

 It's a full stack project that I created from scratch.
 The front end is composed of JavaScript, HTML, and CSS.
 The back end is made of C++ and Pistache.
-[TODO add more details]
+[TODO add more details - WIP]

 # Check it out!